Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Most graduates with a postgraduate or honours degree in medical studies were in employment two years after completing the qualification.
-Some were overseas, and almost no one was receiving a benefit.
-The median salary was $88,500 at that point.
-The very high salary and low number of people receiving a benefit shows that medical graduates are in very high demand.
+Most graduates with a postgraduate or honours degree in medical studies were in employment three years after completing the qualification, and a few had gone overseas.
+The median salary was $104,000 at that point.

 If a job appears on Immigration New Zealand’s immediate or long-term skill shortage list, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 There are several medical specialties on the long-term skill shortage list, including: